 This is classic comfort food.
 I remember my mother making it when I was a little girl and it’s always been a favourite.
-The ham will be sweet, juicy and tender and it’s a surprisingly light-tasting meal, not at all stodgy.
+I prefer boiled (actually simmered) ham to roast ham – it is sweet, juicy and tender and makes a surprisingly light-tasting meal, not at all stodgy.
 Try to save some to eat cold next day!

 Boiled Ham With Parsley Sauce